micans/mcl/README.md

 A lot (too much) of information and documentation is available at [micans.org](http://micans.org/mcl) .

-## Mcl-edge
+## MCL-edge
-This is the name I use sometimes to refer to the collection of sibling programs to mcl for network and matrix loading, filtering and subsetting, including computation of network traits such as centrality and clustering coefficient.
+This is the name I use sometimes to refer to the collection of sibling programs to MCL for network and matrix loading, filtering and subsetting, including computation of network traits such as centrality and clustering coefficient.

 ## Status and plans
-The program mcl has been very stable or nearly unchanging for well over 15 years now, with the last speed optimisations occurring about a decade ago.
+The program MCL has been very stable or nearly unchanging for well over 15 years now, with the last speed optimisations occurring about a decade ago.
 I aim to do some development in its sibling programs, including improving those that implement (currently somewhat inelegant) mini-formats such as `mcx alter`